Space Saving Laundry Sink Options

 A problem area when it comes to maximising space is the laundry sink, which can either take up a disproportionate amount of benchtop space or limit the inclusion of other amenities.
 There are a few spacing saving ideas for laundry sinks that can be utilised in any laundry room.

-Space saving laundry sink ideas
+What are space saving laundry sink ideas?

 1. Choosing The Right Sink Size

 People often overestimate how much space they actually require for a laundry tub.
 Nowadays the vast majority of us only need to wash small amounts of clothing.
 Take note of what you actually use your laundry sink for and whether a small laundry sink could still fill your requirements.

 A sink fitting can determine how much space is available for storage.
 This need for storage will vary depending on the home.
 If storage is needed a countertop sink would be a recommended solution.
 As the name suggests, this sink can sit on top of the counter meaning that there is minimal intrusion into the cabinet space below.
 This means that the cabinetry underneath can have greater storage.